Generic Name: doxycycline (Oral route)

 - Children older than 8 years of age—Dose is based on body weight and must be determined by your doctor.
 The dose is usually 2 milligrams (mg) per kilogram (kg) of body weight per day, taken as a single dose.
-You should take the first dose one or two days before travel to an area where malaria may occur, and continue taking the medicine every day throughout travel and for 4 weeks after you leave the malarious area.
+You should take the first dose 1 or 2 days before travel to an area where malaria may occur, and continue taking the medicine every day throughout travel and for 4 weeks after you leave the malarious area.

 - Children up to 8 years of age—Use is not recommended.

 - Adults and children weighing 45 kilograms (kg) or more—100 milligrams (mg) two times a day (taken every 12 hours) for 60 days.

 - Children weighing less than 45 kg—Dose is based on body weight and must be determined by your doctor.
 The dose is usually 2.2 milligrams (mg) per kilogram (kg) of body weight per day, two times a day for 60 days.